Deterministic · Reversible · Hardware‑Verified · Patent‑Aligned

 | Hardware | NVIDIA H100 |

-A full 100,000,000-token streaming pass over a GPT-tokenized world-ledger corpus.
-The operator maintained perfect semantic consistency: zero drift, zero hallucinations, zero contradictions, and stable world-state across entity facts, contradictions, balances, and violations.
+A 100,000,000‑token streaming pass over a GPT‑tokenized world‑ledger corpus.
+The substrate maintained perfect semantic consistency: zero drift, zero hallucinations, zero contradictions, and stable world‑state across entities, balances, contradictions, and violations.

 | Metric | Fractal Operator | GPT‑2 Transformer |